 So you’ve just bought a new state of the art TV.
-We’ve all had to buy big ticket items such as TVs, fridges, laptops and other appliances – usually with that niggling feeling in the back of your mind that it could break within the first two years of ownership.
+We’ve all had to buy big ticket items such as TVs, fridges, laptops and other appliances – usually with that worried feeling in the back of your mind that it could break within the first two years of ownership.
 Surely, the only solution would be to buy the extended warranty that the salesman is so desperately pushing you to buy, right?
 Wrong.
 Consumer guarantees exist for this reason.

 - A repair, replacement or refund;